technofocus-pte/agntcAIaccdepth/Day 2/Day-2-Azure-AI-Agents/lab-1.md

     ![](./media/ag73.png)

-1. Run the below cell to connect to your Azure AI Foundry project using the connection string.
+1. Run the below cell to connect to your Microsoft Foundry project using the connection string.
 This establishes a secure connection with AIProjectClient, enabling interactions with your project resources.

     ![](./media/ag74.png)

-1. Run the below cell to interact with the GPT-4o model using your Azure AI Foundry project.
+1. Run the below cell to interact with the GPT-4o model using your Microsoft Foundry project.
 This code initializes a chat client, sends a request for a joke about a teddy bear, and prints the response.
 Finally see the output provided from the chat model.

     ![](./media/ag75.png)

 ## Review

 In this lab, you have accomplished the following:
-- Set up the AI Project in Azure AI Foundry.
+- Set up the AI Project in Microsoft Foundry.
 - Deployed an LLM and embedding models.
 - Established connectivity from VS Code to the AI Project.
 - Performed a simple Chat Completion call.